 - One-way (asynchronous) video interview

-- Answers are recorded and submitted to the Admissions Office prior to an applicant's Assessment Day
+- Answers are recorded and submitted to the Admissions Office prior to an applicant's Interview Day

 Multiple Mini Interviews (MMI)

-- A series of timed, one-on-one interviews taking place on Assessment Day
+- A series of timed, one-on-one interviews taking place on Interview Day

 - Applicants will interview with a variety of evaluators, discussing situational-based prompts and scenarios

 Situational Judgement Test (SJT)

 - Online test taken during an applicant's Interview Day, proctored by an Admissions staff member

 - Assesses judgement required for solving problems in school, work and daily life situations with hypothetical and challenging scenarios.